About Saving Scotland’s Red Squirrels

 Saving Scotland’s Red Squirrels is a partnership project that is working to ensure red squirrels continue to be a part of Scotland’s special native wildlife.

-While 75% of the UK’s remaining red squirrels are found here, their numbers have fallen drastically in recent decades.
+While over 75% of the UK’s remaining red squirrels are found here, their numbers have fallen drastically in recent decades.

-This is largely due the spread of the non-native grey squirrel, which was first introduced from North America by people in the late 1800s.
+This is largely due the spread of the invasive non-native grey squirrel, which was first introduced from North America by people in the late 1800s.
 Grey squirrels also carry squirrelpox, a virus that doesn’t harm them but is deadly to reds.

 With the help of partners, landowners and local volunteers, the project is monitoring squirrel numbers across Scotland, managing the impact of squirrelpox, and helping to combat the spread of grey squirrels in key strategic areas.